waheed-sep/Autoflow/README.md

 Sorts the commits by the number of refactorings found, in descending order.
 Exports the data to a CSV file named Commits insights.csv.
 ## 3. Counting Refactoring Types
-Reads the JSON output from RefactoringMiner.
+Reads the JSON output from `RefactoringMiner`.
 Extracts and counts occurrences of the `type` attribute (representing different refactoring types) using a regex pattern.
 Creates a sorted dictionary of refactoring types and their occurrences.
 Converts the dictionary to a DataFrame.